jundalisay/superb/content/en/superphysics/principles/chapter-04c.md

 We can restore this relativity in Economics by pulling down money from the supreme pedestal where it currently stands on, just as we by fixed Einstein's General Relativity by destroying the constant speed of light `c`, and instead making it variable.

-Thus, in order to know a bread's supereconomic G or real value, we need to know what that bread was exchanged with, and not its money price.
+Thus, in order to know a bread's "supereconomic" `G` or real value, we need to know what that bread was exchanged with, and not its money price.
 This chain of exchanges can then be backpropagated in order to know its relativistic value to other goods or services.

 Once the relative value-motions of goods and services are known, then we can predict the demand for them and so arrange the supply ahead of time in order to address all the demand and achieve constant zero-inflation.

 Economics, on the other hand, allows only money-purchases so that 1 bread is equal to 1 dollar, for example.
 But it has no idea of where that 1 dollar came from.

 Did it come from wages?
 Or from a sale of a tomato?
 Was it donated?

 If you use machine-learning to backpropagate all the transactions for bread, you will end up with a dollar price but still not know what that dollar price really represents since the data was never recorded.

 The best that they can do is apply stochastic calculus to create "algorithmic trading" and "dynamic stochastic general equilibrium" which have both caused crashes.
 Economists have no choice but to concede and say that price movements are mysterious, blaming "herd behavior", just as physicists say that gravitation is mysterious, pointing to wormholes that magically defy Physics.